dpods/dpods/README.md

 ## About Me

-I'm passionate about building scalable, well-architected systems and mentoring engineers.
-Currently working at Platform Science, where I've architected and led the development of a distributed fleet management platform from the ground up.
+I build scalable, well-architected systems and mentor engineers.
+Currently working at Platform Science, where I've architected and led the development of a distributed, event-driven fleet management platform from the ground up.

 - Staff Software Engineer at Platform Science (2020-Present)
 - Published author: *Junior to Senior: Career Advice for the Ambitious Programmer* (Holloway, 2023)